 Bellies full, it’s time to get inside Hornopirén National Park, renowned for its mountains, glaciers, and volcanoes all packed into a relatively small area.
 Animal lovers will also love the wide variety of fauna residing in the untouched temperate forest.
 A ferry ride to Llancahue Island takes you home for the night.

-Day 10: Soak in the hot springs at Cahuelmo Fiord
+Soak in the hot springs at Cahuelmo Fjord

-One of the things that makes this park so unique is the way in which the local economy thrives alongside conservation.
+One of the things that makes Pumalin Douglas Tompkins National Park unique is the way in which the local economy thrives alongside conservation.
 Within the park you’ll find small organic farms with activities such as animal husbandry, cheese making, ecotourism, wool handicrafts, and honey production.

-Beginning with a short boat ride on Quintupeu Fiord, you’ll see wonderful waterfalls and granite peaks.
+Beginning with a short boat ride on Quintupeu Fjord, you’ll see wonderful waterfalls and granite peaks.
 The azure waters of the fiord are met with the steep, emerald forested walls of the Andes.

 Water-lovers will enjoy getting on tandem kayaks on the Reloncavi Fiord.
 Kayaking is the best way to see the snow-capped mountains, cascading waterfalls, and even certain sea-friends (sea lions and dolphins might just swim by!).

-Day 12: Test your limits on a trek to Desolation Pass on Osorno Volcano—the views are absolutely worth it
+Test your limits on a trek to Desolation Pass on Osorno Volcano—the views are absolutely worth it!

 Hiking Osorno Volcano takes you through many different kinds of landscapes.
 First, your trek will begin on a lunar landscape—rocky and desolate of any vegetation.
 As you climb further up the slopes, lush woods emerge, bringing you back down to earth.
 Finally, as you ascend to the top (known as Desolation Pass), the stunning skyline comes into view.
 Below is Lago Todos Los Santos, it’s crystal clear waters reflecting the surrounding sights.